yli9mix/POLANJI/README.md

 ## How to Run This Test

+The test runs automatically from github hosted runner whenever any change is made to any branch of this repo.
+Also a demo CRON job kicks off baseline test every 12 hrs from github hosted runner, which I will turn off soon.

-- Option 1:
+- Manual Option 1 (local run):
   - Pull down repo
   - CLI: `k6 run -e ENV=staging -e WORKLOAD=baseline(or stress) -e PASSWORD={setPassword} --summary-mode=full tests/courseCompletion.js`
-- Option 2:
+- Manual Option 2 (github workflow run):
   - Go to 'Actions' tab of the repo
   - Click 'All Workflows' -> 'Performance Tests' workflow on the left
   - Click 'Run workflow' on the right
-  - I added a sample CRON job to automatically run the test from Github actions every 12 hrs, which I will turn off soon

 ## Future Work